 - Engage for three days in an exploration of personal leadership, organizational effectiveness, and the lessons of history.

 - Explore the complexity of the battle of Gettysburg, the size of the armies, and the wide spectrum of personalities, all of which offer an extensive range of perspectives that are useful to those who work in local government.

 - Talk about the command structures, strategies, and methods of communication during the battle, which contain relevant examples for today’s leaders in decision-making, team building, and planning strategies for success.

-- Study good and bad examples of leadership, the importance of communication, leading by example, recognizing and appropriately utilizing talent and skill, understanding the benefits and limitations of the tools and resources available.
+- Study good and bad examples of leadership, the importance of communication, leading by example, recognizing and appropriately utilizing talent and skill, and understanding the benefits and limitations of the tools and resources available.

-Who is Right for the Program
+Who Is Right for the Program

 Background of Battle of Gettysburg

-In July of 1863, the turning point of the American Civil War occurred at the Battle of Gettysburg.
+In July 1863, the turning point of the American Civil War occurred at the Battle of Gettysburg.
 Here, General Robert E. Lee’s Confederate army of 75,000 men and the 97,000-strong Northern Army of General George Meade met, by chance, when a Confederate brigade sent there for supplies observed a forward column of Meade’s Calvary.
 Of the more than 2,000 land engagements of the Civil War, Gettysburg ranks supreme.
 Although these battles did not end the war, nor attain any major war aim for either North or South, it remains the great battle of the war and with it brings great leadership lessons of strategy, flexibility, communication, rigor, organizational function, and dysfunction that are applicable to effective local government today.